Tidy simulation: Designing robust, reproducible, and scalable Monte Carlo simulations: Introduction

 Additionally, extant literature lacks focus on practical aspects such as debugging and error handling.
 It also disregards the iterative process of running simulation studies: often, analyzing (preliminary) simulation results is a process of exploratory data analysis \citep{tukey1977exploratory}.
 Notably, in simulations it is relatively easy to collect new ``data'' as part of this process of discovery.
 As a result, in creating and running a simulation study, the researcher often wants to add more factors to vary in the data-generating process, or more levels to a certain factor.
 Having a consistent, structured simulation design can help support this iterative process, making it easy to add new components or remove unnecessary ones.
 As with any experiment, this should be done transparently and considering carefully the pitfalls of overfitting.

 The present paper proposes \textit{tidy simulation}: a framework for designing simulations using principles from tidy data \citep{wickham2014tidy} and developments in programming languages, multi-core and distributed computing, and modern cross-language data formats \citep[e.g.,][]{apacheparquet}.
 Broadly, this proposal provides a modern answer to the question of how to implement a Monte Carlo simulation for statistical or methodological research and practice.
+Open example code implementing this framework in Python and R is available in the online \href{https://github.com/vankesteren/tidy_simulation}{\texttt{code repository}}.
 For all its benefits, simulation should be a commonplace methodology with a broad user-base, not a niche skill reserved only for the most technologically adept statisticians.
 Using the tidy simulation framework, simulation can become a more standardized, portable research tool for answering methodological questions.